kant/watson-training-from-on-prem-data/README.md

   to use the software contained in the Docker image.

-This command sets a password for the `db2inst1` user to `db2inst1-pwd` for the default Db2 instance and exposes Db2 on port `50000` of the host:
+This command sets a password for the `db2inst1` user to `db2inst1-pwd` for the default Db2 instance and binds Db2 to listen on port `50000` of your
+workstation:

 ```bash
 docker run \